Guide: Campaign Communication Template Pack

 [Your name]

-Email 3: The Received Update
+Email 3: The Receipt Update

 When to send: Within one week of the campaign closing, to all participants including those who did not submit.